 -

-Walnut Street - After the British destroyed the city in 1775, Portland’s leaders decided to build a fort.
+Walnut Street - After the British destroyed the city in 1775, Portland’s city leaders decided to build a fort.
 The green space on the right is the result of that decision.

 -